nasa/Common-Metadata-Repository/oracle-lib/README.md

 ### Manually installing the Oracle JDBC Jars

-1. Download oracle Jars from [Oracle's website.](https://www.oracle.com/technetwork/apps-tech/jdbc-112010-090769.html) You need to download the following:
+1. Download oracle Jars from Oracle's website.
+You can usually google for each of the jar files with a search term such as "oracle ucp jar" to find the location of each jar file.
+You need to download the following:

   * `ojdbc6.jar` - Orcale JDBC Driver
   * `ucp.jar` - Universal Connection Pool (not bundled with the JDBC driver)